• Home»

 Expense Write-offs

-Suppose you are operating your LLC for crypto trading.
-In that case, you can write off relevant expenses through the Schedule C form.
-The form is used to report the income and expenses of a business you own as a single-member LLC.
+Let’s assume you are operating your LLC for crypto trading.
+If that is the case, you can write off relevant expenses through the Schedule C form.
+The form reports the income and expenses of a business you own as a single-member LLC.

 Individuals operating as a trade or business can write off casualty losses due to scams and hacks.